d4r1us-drk/passgen/README.md

 # Passgen

-Passgen is a simple command-line utility for generating random passwords with various options.
+**passgen** is a command-line tool that simplifies password generation.
+It provides options for creating random passwords or customizing them based on your preferences.

 ## Table of Contents